MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.1.3`
+- Added new constructor to `DatabaseReaderMapper` to allow set both the service provider and the database connector.
+This will allow multi-tenancy support using the dbfirst generated code.
+- Added new constructors to all the stored procedure types for the same reason as the previous point.
+- Added missing ValueConverter inside the database reader value provider.

 Version `2.1.2`
 - Changed the database reader mappers to work with the `IServiceProvider` class.
 Now, will try to instantiate the entities with the service provider first, and if the service provider can't, will use the activator to create a new instance.
 This will allow the Paradigm.Services framework to fully delegate the instancing to DI allowing better DDD.

 Version `2.1.1`
 - Fixed a problem in cassandra connector where the schema provider can not guess the column type when the column is a clustering key with order applied to it.
 - Made the modifications to the tests to test the above problem.

 Version `2.1.0`
 - Added a new Cassandra connector.